Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-06-09.

-To ask the Secretary of State for Communities and Local Government, how many (a) unsuccessful and (b) successful applications there were for planning permission for residential homes in each of the last five years.
+To ask the Secretary of State for Communities and Local Government, how many applications were made by developers for housebuilding on green belt land in each of the last five years.

 Brandon Lewis